Android SD Card Backup: A Full Guide to Backup SD Card on Android

 - Part 5.
 Top 3 Android Apps to Backup Files to Android SD Card

-To backup all important files on your Android SD card, you can have a try the Android SD Card Backup tool: dr.fone - Backup & Restore to backup things not only on Android SD card but also on the whole phone to Windows PCs and Mac.
+To backup all important files on your Android SD card, you can have a try the Android SD Card Backup tool: Dr.Fone - Phone Backup (Android) to backup things not only on Android SD card but also on the whole phone to Windows PCs and Mac.

-dr.fone - Backup & Restore is an all-in-one Android backup and manager.
+Dr.Fone - Phone Backup (Android) is an all-in-one Android backup and manager.
 It offers you easy access to files on Android SD card and phone storage, to let you make file backup easily.
 It features a one-click backup to enable you to backup app, app data, contacts, photos, SMS, music, video, call logs and calendars quickly and conveniently.

 Backup Data on Android SD Card and Internal Memory